Information for New Students

 · It is best to practice ashtanga yoga on an empty stomach, so we recommend not eating for at least three hours before class.
 Please leave water bottles in the cubbies and do not drink during class.
 It is also recommended not to eat for at least twenty minutes after finishing your practice.

-· There are New Vibe mats available for your use at no cost.
+· There are free yoga mats available for your use at no cost.
 If you borrow one, please clean it at the end of class and leave it on the floor to dry.
 If you become a member, we recommend purchasing your own mat.
 You will be able to store it at the studio at no cost.

 · There are changing rooms and cubbies in the studio where you can leave your things, and a restroom available for your use.